Twelve Portuguese killed in French minibus crash

 “They’ve been talking about adding a second lane for 40 years,” he added.

 A local official told AFP: “It’s the deadliest road in France.
 When you add it up, we’ve had 15 deaths in a year.”

-A local village hall was being used as a temporary morgue and families of the victims were due to arrive later in the day.
+A local village hall was being used as a temporary morgue.

-The road was closed following the accident, and was expected to re-open later Friday.
+The road was closed following the accident, and was expected to remain shut until 9:00 am (0800 GMT) Friday.